 - What happens when the course is closed?
 At the course closure pace the course is closed down – we remove timing points, trail marking and aid stations.
 We have a sweeper than runs the course at the course closure pace to ensure there are no runners remaining on the course.
 We strongly recommend that you check the course closure paces for the event and make sure that they match your ability.
 Usually the shorter distances have very generous paces so they are a good starting point if you are unsure.

 - Will the event or social run be cancelled if the weather is poor?
-Generally the event or social run will continue rain hail or shine – the more mud the merrier.
-An exception to this would be a declared total fire ban day in forestry areas and/or a catastrophic fire ban day in DEWNR areas which prohibits use of the area that we are running in.
+Generally the event or social run will continue on wet weather days.
+A declared total fire ban day in forestry areas and/or a catastrophic fire ban day in DEWNR areas would prohibit use of the area that we are running in.
 Ultimately, cancellation due to extreme weather is at the discretion of the race director/social run director and in the event of a cancellation all participants will be notified and informed of the next steps.

 - Can I wear headphones: Headphones are permitted but strongly discouraged – trail running events are generally very social.
 For your safety and others, you need to be highly aware of your surroundings, listen to warnings and essential instructions.